The location where Tupac Shakur was shot

-Traffic was very heavy that night, so the gunmen may have had to queue up and follow Suge's black BMW for a while until they finally spotted an opening.
+Traffic was very heavy that night, so the gunmen may have had to queue up and follow Suge Knight's black BMW for a while until they finally spotted an opening.

 Their destination that night was also common knowledge.

-Suge Knight owned Club 662, and 2Pac performed there on a number of occasions.
+Knight owned Club 662, and Shakur performed there on a number of occasions.
 In other words, it didn't take a genius to figure out which route they were going to take.

 Following the shooting, the white Cadillac fled south on Koval Lane towards Tropicana Avenue.

 Despite suffering a head wound from a ricochet bullet, Knight was still able to drive.
 Immediately after the shooting, he did a U-turn on Flamingo Road and drove back in the direction that they originally came from.

 The car was then pulled over by police at the intersection between Las Vegas Boulevard and Harmon Avenue.

 It is worth pointing out that all of the photographs of Shakur's BMW were taken at this location, not the intersection where he was shot.